 Types of Workers’ Compensation Benefits in Massachusetts

-Posted on behalf of Janet, Jenner & Suggs on Jul 05, 2017 in Workers' Compensation
+Posted on behalf of Janet, Janet & Suggs, LLC on July 5, 2017 in Workers' Compensation Blog Posts

 Have you recently been injured on the job?
 If so you may be eligible for workers’ compensation benefits from your employer or its insurance company.

 One of the most frequently asked questions about workers’ compensation in Massachusetts is what types of benefits are available.

 Below, our experienced Boston workers’ compensation attorneys review the different types of benefits, explaining who is eligible and the amount of compensation provided.

 Partial Incapacity Benefits

 If you can still work after your injury or illness but have a decreased earning capacity, you may be eligible for partial incapacity benefits.
 This includes situations where you have to work fewer hours or take another job that pays a lower wage.
 Your maximum compensation for these benefits is 75 percent of your weekly total temporary benefits.

 If your injury requires medical care, you are entitled to compensation for all adequate and reasonable medical care.
 This is one of the most common types of benefits awarded.